Lethal injection: Cruel and unusual

 Dennis McGuire was executed in Lucasville, Ohio, on January 17, 2014.
 According to reporters, McGuire's execution took more than 20 minutes, and he was gasping for air for 10–13 minutes after the drugs had been administered.
 It was the first use of a new drug combination which was introduced in Ohio after the European Union banned sodium thiopental exports.
 This reignited criticism of the conventional three-drug method.

 Clayton Lockett died of a heart attack during a failed execution attempt on April 29, 2014, at Oklahoma State Penitentiary in McAlester, Oklahoma.
 Lockett was administered an untested mixture of drugs that had not previously been used for executions in the U.S. He survived for 43 minutes before being pronounced dead.
 Lockett convulsed and spoke during the process and attempted to rise from the execution table 14 minutes into the procedure, despite having been declared unconscious.

 Lethal injection, by design, is outwardly ambiguous with respect to what can be seen by witnesses.
 The 8th amendment of the US constitution proscribes cruel punishment but only the punished can accurately gauge the experience of cruelty.
-In execution, the inmate is unable to be a witness to their own execution, so it falls on the assembled witnesses to decide.
+In state-sanctioned executions, the inmate is unable to be a witness to their own execution, so it is up to the assembled witnesses to have the final say.
 Eyewitnesses to execution report very different observations, and these differences range from an opinion that the execution was painless to comments that the execution was highly problematic.
 Post mortem examinations of inmates executed by lethal injection have revealed a common finding of heavily congested lungs consistent with pulmonary edema.
 The occurrence of pulmonary edema found at autopsy raises the question about the actual cruelty of lethal injection.
 If pulmonary edema occurs as a consequence of lethal injection, the experience of death may be more akin to drowning than simply the painless death described by lethal injection proponents.
 Pulmonary edema can only occur if the inmate has heart function and cannot occur after death.